 Owners of the iPhone X, XS, XS Max, and XR have this feature enable by default.
 However, regardless of your iPhone model, you'll need to give up hiding notification previews while your iPhone is unlocked.
 That means any text you receive while showing someone your high score on Candy Crush will, unfortunately, be visible for all to see.

-For iPhones with 3D Touch (sorry, iPhone XR owners), live wallpapers are part of the package.
+While originally a 3D Touch-exclusive, live wallpapers are part of the package for all iPhones running iOS 12 and higher.
 However, you don't need to rely on Apple's offerings to see live activity on your lock screen — you can set your Live Photos as wallpapers, so you can relive your favorite moments every time you wake up your iPhone.

 Maybe Live Photos just aren't cutting it for you.
-If you want to expand your wallpaper horizons, look towards GIFs — you can turn any GIF you wish into a live wallpaper for your iPhone with 3D Touch (not Haptic Touch).
+If you want to expand your wallpaper horizons, look towards GIFs — you can turn any GIF you wish into a live wallpaper for your iPhone with either 3D Touch or Haptic Touch.
 With no shortage of content on the internet, your wallpaper options just got a lot bigger.

-While the Photos app supports GIFs, iOS won't let you select any to be your wallpaper.
+While the Photos app supports GIFs, setting a GIF as your wallpaper results in a still image.
+Not ideal.
 You'll have to take a few additional steps to ensure your GIF ends up running on your lock screen.